MPH, Johns Hopkins Bloomberg School of Public Health, 2013

 MSc, University of Burdwan, 1997

-Evaluating candidate enteric vaccines in humans: I am involved in evaluation of safety, immunogenicity and efficacy of different candidate enteric vaccines (ACE527 ETEC Vaccine, Fimbrial Tip Adhesin (CfaE) + LTR192G ETEC vaccine, Bioconjugate vaccine against Shigella flexneri 2a, Assessing Rifaximin in preventing campylobacteriosis etc).
-With collaborators I have developed an experimental challenge model of ETEC in humans.
-This model facilitates initial evaluation of vaccines thus avoiding the huge expenses and limitations of the efficacy evaluation in the field.
+I am involved in evaluation of safety, immunogenicity and efficacy of different candidate enteric vaccines (ACE527 ETEC Vaccine, Fimbrial Tip Adhesin (CfaE) + LTR192G ETEC vaccine, Bioconjugate vaccine against Shigella flexneri 2a, Assessing Rifaximin in preventing campylobacteriosis etc).
+My objective in these studies is to understand the systemic and mucosal immune responses to different candidate enteric vaccines.
+The key focus is to find biomarkers for protective immunity using immunoproteome microarray and ELISA, role of memory B cells and T cells.
+My studies also involves developing and evaluating novel assays to better understand the immune responses.
+We also developed experimental challenge models of ETEC of Shigella in humans.
+These CHIM models facilitate evaluation of the efficacy of vaccines.

 Honors and Awards